isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 <p>A/Prof Danny Soon is the Chief Executive Officer at <a href="https://www.cris.sg/" rel="noopener noreferrer nofollow" target="_blank">Consortium for Clinical Research and Innovation, Singapore (CRIS)</a><strong>,</strong> Executive
 Director at <a href="https://www.cris.sg/our-programmes/scri/" rel="noopener noreferrer nofollow" target="_blank">Singapore Clinical Research Institute (SCRI)</a> and
 Interim Executive Director of <a href="https://www.actris.sg/" rel="noopener noreferrer nofollow" target="_blank">Advanced Cell Therapy and Research Institute, Singapore (ACTRIS)</a>.
+With three sons, 16-year-old Tyler, 19-year-old Dillion, 21-year-old Caleb,
-With three sons aged 16, 19, and 21, Danny embodies leadership at work and at home.
+Danny embodies leadership at work and at home.
 His professional endeavours seamlessly intertwine with his role as a father, balancing oversight of national research platforms with nurturing his sons’ passions.</p>
 <p>Danny's commitment to excellence extends beyond the boardroom into his
 family life.
 As the inaugural CEO, he helps unite six research programmes and platforms under CRIS, fostering synergies and developing strategies